Nice to meet you.

 Details matter.
 Especially in legal agreements.

 Writing a contract is a lot of work, and it’s a huge bummer when you can’t follow through with the agreement because the contract is null and void.
-It’s crucial that your contract management strategy includes methods and procedures to refrain from creating contracts that can’t be enforced because it’s missing an important element or it wasn’t properly reviewed.
+It’s crucial that your contract management strategy includes methods and procedures to refrain from creating contracts that can’t be enforced because it’s missing an important element or wasn’t properly reviewed.

-Elements of a contract
+Elements of a contract: What makes it valid

 1. Capacity